My Smily Riley. At 13 years old she was diagnosed with Cushing’s disease.

 Frequent trips to the vet after she was diagnosed were part of our plan so she could get check ups and various screening tests so we can see how the disease was progressing.

 Is My Dog In Pain If They Have Cushing’s?

 Personally speaking my girl did not seem to have any pain or discomfort from Cushing’s and the vet also stated that he does not see my girl in pain at all.

-If you do feel like your dog is in pain – maybe they are whining or uncomfortable there are a few things you can try to reduce your dogs pain or stress.
+If you do feel like your dog is in pain, maybe they are whining or uncomfortable there are a few things you can try to reduce your dogs pain or stress.

-Losing a family member is an emotional experience and knowing if you are putting them down at the right time – well that is even harder.
+Losing a family member is an emotional experience and knowing if you are putting them down at the right time, that is even harder.

-Hug your baby tight, make those last days amazing – and let them go with dignity and grace and hugs
+Hug your baby tight, make those last days amazing and let them go with dignity and grace and hugs